 Some of the assumptions that constitute the perfect legislator also lack their counterparts among the assumptions that characterize the ideal legislator.
 Primarily, it is assumptions p1-p7 idealizing the knowledge and preferences of the legislator that do not have counterparts.
-It should therefore be pointed out that L. Nowak regarded legal interpretation as a variation of humanistic interpretation.
-Since the latter is based on the assumption that the subject of the action to be interpreted is rational, assumptions idealizing the subject's initial knowledge and preferences must be made at the beginning.
+It should therefore be pointed out that L. Nowak regarded legal interpretation as a variation of humanistic interpretation.9 Since the latter is based on the assumptions idealizing the subject's initial knowledge and preferences must be made at the beginning.
 However, the preliminary definition of the validity of norms proposed here does not have such dependencies, hence the counterparts of the above mentioned assumptions are unnecessary.